-The Fielmann Group will continue to maintain a high equity ratio in future and invest the existing liquidity at low risk.
+Fielmann will continue to maintain a high equity ratio in future.
+The existing liquidity will be invested at low risk.

 We are creating a solid basis for ongoing, sustainable growth by investing in digitisation, in the training and continued professional development of staff, in opening new stores, and in the modernisation of existing stores and production.
 In addition, we also expect an increase in sales of progressive lenses, contact lenses and hearing aids.
 In the long term, we anticipate the sales of progressive lenses to rise by more than 50%.
 New lens production technologies for grinding lenses at our logistics centre in Rathenow and improved processes, both in our stores and at our headquarters, will boost productivity over the next two years.